 More on Immigration

-WASHINGTON, D.C. – Congressman Adriano Espaillat (NY-13) released the following statement regarding Senate Republicans’ failure to avert a government shutdown.
+WASHINGTON, D.C. – Today Representative Adriano Espaillat (NY-13) issued the following statement to recognize immigrant workers on May Day.